stefdude1999/terminal-demo/README.md

 - [ ] create text files
 - [ ] create folders
 - [ ] user customizability (change name of terminal, initialize with custom files)
+- [ ] ability to close, minimize, and expand terminal to full screen
+- [ ] resize window by stretching it